 6) What are the average GPAs and GRE scores of past successful applicants?

 We are sorry that we cannot provide you with average GPAs or GRE scores for students admitted to our program at this time.
 Generally, however, GPAs and GRE scores are very competitive.

 7) Do I need to visit the department if I am applying?

 We do not require prospective students to visit the department, but we encourage them do so in order for them to learn most fully about our department’s faculty, facilities, and programs.
 If you would like to schedule a visit, please contact the Director of Graduate Admissions *and* other faculty with whom you would like to meet to make appointments.
 During your visit we will gladly arrange meetings and tours of the department with current graduate students to further your understanding of our department.

-If you are applying for an MA or PhD in archaeology, check the box on the first page of the application for MA or PhD, and write in your specific interest (if you have one) in the space for “Specialization” to the right of the space for “Department”.
-Possible entries for the “Specialization,” line include “Classical Archaeology,” “Historical Archaeology,” “Mesoamerican Archaeology”, etc.
+If you are applying for an MA or PhD in archaeology, check the box on the first page of the application for MA or PhD, and write in your specific interest in the space for “Specialization” to the right of the space for “Department.”
+Possible entries for “Specialization” include “Classical Archaeology,” “Historical Archaeology,” “Mesoamerican Archaeology,” etc.

-Reading proficiency in one modern foreign language, as approved by the Graduate Studies Committee, is required for our MA programs in Archaeology and Archaeological Heritage Management; reading proficiency in two modern foreign languages, as approved by the Graduate Studies Committee, is required for our PhD program.
+Reading proficiency in one modern foreign language, as approved by the Graduate Studies Committee, is required for the MA in Archaeology.
+Reading proficiency in two modern foreign languages or full fluency in one modern foreign language, as approved by the Graduate Studies Committee, is required for the PhD program.
 Work towards the fulfillment of these requirements should be demonstrated at the time of application.